Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Anette Hoyrup of the Danish Consumer Council (Forbrugerradet Taenk) put it plainly: "The law doesn't work.
 Five years have passed, and consumers simply do not know what is going on."

-What you actually lose when visitors click "Reject"
+What you lose when visitors click "Reject"

 Even if your cookie banner is perfectly compliant, it's costing you most of your data.
+You paid for compliance and you still lost the numbers.

 Denmark's population is among the most digitally sophisticated in the EU.
 The country ranks number one globally in e-government for the fourth consecutive year.
 99% internet penetration.
 96% of adults use MitID, the national digital ID.
 46% of Danish internet users actively manage cookie settings according to Eurostat, well above the EU average.
+Which means nearly every 2nd Danish visitor curates what you may track.

+This isn't a population that blindly clicks "Accept All."
 Under a compliant cookie banner (equal-prominence accept and reject buttons, no dark patterns), the majority of Danish visitors will decline.
 Combined with ad blocker adoption in the high 30s for Nordic countries and Safari at 28.4% of Danish browser traffic (with Intelligent Tracking Prevention blocking third-party cookies), cookie-based analytics on a Danish website see a fraction of actual traffic.
+In practice you're often counting roughly 1 visitor in 4.

 Your analytics blind spot in Denmark